 Net Neutrality is the Internet’s guiding principle: It preserves our right to communicate freely online.
 This is the definition of an open Internet.

 Net Neutrality means an Internet that enables and protects free speech.
 It means that Internet service providers should provide us with open networks — and should not block or discriminate against any applications or content that ride over those networks.
-Just as your phone company cannot decide who you could call and what you say on that call, your ISP should not be concerned with what content you view or post online.
+Just as your phone company shouldn't decide who you can call and what you say on that call, your ISP shouldn't be concerned with the content you view or post online.

 What was the FCC’s ‘Open Internet Order’?

 was intended to prevent broadband Internet service providers from blocking or interfering with traffic on the Web.
 The Open Internet Order was generally designed to ensure the Internet remained a level playing field for all — that's the principle we call Net Neutrality (we say “generally,” since the FCC’s rules prohibited wired ISPs from blocking and discriminating against content, while allowing wireless ISPs to discriminate against but not block websites).